 3) Can a subject access request be vexatious?

-Therefore, it is also imperative that you as an organisation establish whether the information requested falls within the definition of personal data.
+Therefore, it is imperative that you as an organisation establish whether the information requested falls in definition of personal data.
 The decision has to be legally valid.
-You must be able to stand by your decision in a court of law or you will be subject to penalties as assigned and in place by the regulatory bodies.
+You must be able to stand by your decision in a court of law.
+Or you will be subject to penalties as assigned and in place by the regulatory bodies.